andyaiken/skirmish/docs/tasks.md

 ## Bugs

-* It's possible for some squares on the encounter map to be detatched from the rest
-  * When generating the map, remove unattached areas
-  * Or, when removing squares, check whether this would result in an unattached area
 * If you select a 'square' parameter, and move, the candidate squares do not move
   * Presumably this is the same for other parameter types
 * The campaign map (sometimes) has odd lines on it

-## To Do
+## Priority

 * Encounters:
+  * Improve the UI for selecting combatants / squares / walls on the map
-  * Implement missing action effects
+  * Implement final action effects (command action / command move)
   * Allow the user to opt for a universal action instead
   * Implement AI so that monsters can take their turns
     * Add a button so that the user can perform each action in turn